 When an employee falls from a high level, it may result in serious injuries or death.
 If the fall results in significant blood loss or loss of bodily fluids, hire the professionals at Trauma Services for safe, efficient cleanup.

 Your janitorial team likely cannot handle biohazard clean-up.
 If an employee fall results in significant blood or bodily fluid loss, call a trauma scene clean-up crew.
 A clean-up crew is trained to remove blood and particles effectively and safely.
-The crew adheres to OSHA regulations and ensures the company is safe for everyone.
+The crew adheres to OSHA regulations and ensures the company is safe.

 Machine accidents can occur due to faulty equipment, clothing getting entangled in the machine, malfunctions, or numerous other issues.
 Machine accidents are common in industries like agriculture, manufacturing, and construction.
 OSHA reports that about 18,000 machinery accidents occur every year in the U.S.

-Machinery accidents can be especially devastating for employees, as they can result in serious injuries and fatalities.
+Machinery accidents can be especially devastating for employees, resulting in serious injuries and fatalities.
 Many machinery accidents require the specialized clean-up offered by a biohazards company.
 This company removes contaminants and decontaminates the area to reduce any potential contamination.

 A report by The Guardian says that a chemical spill occurs nearly daily in the United States.
 Since many workplaces use hazardous chemicals, accidents involving the substances can be serious.